Green Tea Antioxidants Fight Arthritis...............(I have been taking

 of Case Western Reserve University, Cleveland, Ohio.

-Recent studies have indicated that green tea polyphenols reduce levels
+that green tea polyphenols reduce levels

 of oxidative stress within cells, lowering risks for heart disease and